r-rishabh-j/simple-network-storage/README.md

 ```
 The server can now be accessed using <fake_domain_of_your_choice>.com over the same private network.

-You can now upload files to the app from any client and download it from any other.
+You can now upload files to the app from any client and download them from any other.